hericles-koelher/simple_calculator/README.md

 ### Pre-requisites

-Before you begin, you will need to have [Flutter](https://flutter.dev) and [Android Studio](https://developer.android.com/studio?hl=pt) installed in your machine.
+Before you begin, you will need to have [Flutter](https://flutter.dev) and [Android Studio](https://developer.android.com/studio?hl=pt) installed and configured in your machine.
 In addition use your smartphone or an emulator to run the app.

 #### Running the application